 (ii) The security plan must be reviewed and approved by the individual with overall responsibility for the security program.

-(iii) A licensee shall revise its security plan as necessary to ensure the effective implementation of agency and NRC requirements.
+(iii) A licensee shall revise its security plan as necessary to ensure the effective implementation of department and NRC requirements.
 The licensee shall ensure that:

 (I) the revision has been reviewed and approved by the individual with overall responsibility for the security program; and